akbacak/DMQR/README.md

 # DMQIR
 This repo contains some GUIs written in Matlab.
 The GUIs use multiple images as queries.
 Images are from LAMDA dataset which is available at http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1.
+And, Streets dataset which is located at https://drive.google.com/drive/folders/1xriB2PCJUmoVsJSDR8nImK1RtzDs0e45?usp=sharing .

 # 1
 Generate hash codes of images by https://github.com/akbacak/DMLH2  repo.